SrgntBallistic/Formbot-V0/README.md

 Manual: https://github.com/Kagee/kirigami-bed-manual

+The Kirigami bed frame is a great mod/upgarde that comes wiht the kit.
+I had some trouble with the provided bed around it's thickness and the placement of the thermal fuse.
+I was able to get through all the issues with small DIY fixes.
+Other people have also noted they've run into these issues on the Voron Discord as well as the Kirigami GitHub.
+YMMV

 ## BTT SKR Pico
 GitHub: https://github.com/bigtreetech/SKR-Pico

 Manual: https://github.com/bigtreetech/SKR-Pico/blob/master/BTT%20SKR%20Pico%20V1.0%20Instruction%20Manual.pdf

 **Flashing (From Pi without PC)**: https://docs.vorondesign.com/build/software/skrPico_klipper.html

+The SKR Pico is a nice small footprint Main Board.
+It trades some IO/connectivity capability for its compact size.
+Ex: there's no input of the chamber thermistor that comes on the V0 Umbilical frame PCB.
+Also there's no extra fan ports to hook up fans for something like the Nevermore filter.
+An Extra MCU like the Klipper Expander would be necessary to get some of this IO back.

 ## BTT V0 Display
 GitHub: https://github.com/VoronDesign/Voron-Hardware/tree/master/V0_Display